El Cid (film): Plot

-General Ben Yusuf of the Almoravid dynasty has summoned all the emirs of Al-Andalus to North Africa.
-He chastises them for co-existing peacefully with their Christian neighbors, which goes against his dream of Islamic world domination.
-The emirs return to Spain with orders to resume hostilities with the Christians while Ben Yusuf readies his army for a full-scale invasion.
+In 11th century General Ben Yusuf of the Almoravid dynasty has summoned all the emirs of Al-Andalus to North Africa.
+He chastises them for co-existing peacefully with their Christian neighbours, which goes against his dream of Islamic world domination.
+The emirs return to Spain with orders to resume hostilities with the Christians, while Ben Yusuf readies his army for a full-scale invasion.

 Don Rodrigo Díaz de Vivar, on the way to his wedding with Doña Chimene, rescues a Spanish town from an invading Moorish army.
 Two of the emirs, al-Mu'tamin of Zaragoza and al-Kadir of Valencia, are captured.
-More interested in peace than in wreaking vengeance, Rodrigo escorts his prisoners to Vivar and releases them on condition that they never again attack lands belonging to King Ferdinand of Castile.
-The Emirs proclaim him "El Cid" (Castilian Spanish for the Arabic for milord: "al-Sidi") and swear allegiance to him.
+More interested in peace than in wreaking vengeance, Rodrigo escorts his prisoners to Vivar and releases them on the condition that they never again attack lands belonging to King Ferdinand of Castile.
+The emirs proclaim him "El Cid" (Castilian Spanish for the Arabic for milord: "al-Sidi") and swear allegiance to him.

 For his act of mercy, Don Rodrigo is accused of treason by Count Ordóñez.
 In court, the charge is supported by Chimene's father, Count Gormaz, the king's champion.
 Rodrigo's aged father, Don Diego, angrily calls Gormaz a liar.
 Gormaz strikes Don Diego, challenging him to a duel.
-At a private meeting Rodrigo begs Gormaz to ask the aged but proud Diego for forgiveness (for accusing Rodrigo of treason).
+At a private meeting, Rodrigo begs Gormaz to ask the aged but proud Diego for forgiveness (for accusing Rodrigo of treason).
 Gormaz refuses, so Rodrigo fights the duel on Diego’s behalf and kills his opponent.
 Chimene witnesses the death of Gormaz and swears to avenge him, renouncing her affection for Rodrigo.

-When the King of Aragon demands the city of Calahorra from Castile, Rodrigo becomes Ferdinand's champion, winning the city in single combat.
+When the King of Aragon demands the city of Calahorra from Castile, Rodrigo asks Ferdinand to choose him as his champion.
+He wins the city in single combat to the death.
 In his new capacity he is sent on a mission to collect tribute from Moorish vassals to the Castilian crown.
 He asks that Chimene be given to him as his wife upon his return, so that he can provide for her.
 Chimene promises Count Ordóñez she will marry him instead if he kills Rodrigo.
 Ordóñez lays an ambush for Rodrigo and his men but is captured by al-Mu'tamin, to whom Rodrigo had earlier showed mercy.
-Rodrigo forgives the Count and returns home to marry Chimene.
+Rodrigo forgives the count and returns home to marry Chimene.
 The marriage is not consummated: Rodrigo will not touch her if she does not give herself to him out of love.
 Chimene instead goes to a convent.